SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <tr>
 <td style="text-align: left">Use common timestamp resources 5518 and 6050 or object specific timestamp for object 6 reported by the device if available / enableResourceLevelTimestamp</td>
 <td style="text-align: left">Boolean</td>
-<td style="text-align: left">When this device property is enabled, then {{< product-c8y-iot >}} is registering the device's reported data either the time send from the device in the common timestamp resources 5518 and 6050 or the specific timestamp resource for object 6.
-The timestamp is used only per Object ID reported in a single or composite device response.
-Using a timestamp from other objects is not possible.
-Otherwise {{< product-c8y-iot >}} will use its local date and time to register the resource data.
-Allowed values are true or false.
-Default: false.
+<td style="text-align: left">If this device property is enabled {{< product-c8y-iot >}} uses time stamps reported by the device for constructing measurements, events and alarms.
+This is possible if the device reports multiple resources at the same time.
+For example, this may be done using observes on entire object instances or composite reads and observes.
+Time stamp data needs to be reported as part of the same object: Either via the common timestamp resources 5518 and 6050 or the specific timestamp resource for object 6.
+If this feature is disabled or no timestamp information is reported, {{< product-c8y-iot >}} will use its local date and time.
+Default: false</td>
 <td style="text-align: left">Optional, defaults to false</td>
 </tr>
 </tbody>